Learn a practical approach to identifying RPA and AI use cases for property and casualty (P&C) insurance core processes.

 Further sophistication can improve the involvement of marketing or risk control appropriately.
 Like the claim assignment example, these steps can be intuitive when considered in the context of the existing process, but unmanageable if you try to abstract it as part of your policy administration system configuration.

-Core systems should be a key focus area during these considerations.
-They are wrought with enhancement requests that sit in IT backlogs, untouched.
-It’s okay to daydream a little and ask yourself “what would I do if I had a robot?
+Core systems should be a key focus area during your consideration of whether it makes sense to automate processes with RPA.
+These decisions are wrought with enhancement requests that sit in IT backlogs, often untouched.
+It’s okay to daydream a little and ask yourself, “What would I do if I had a robot?
 What would I have it do for me?”
 You might be surprised how achievable that daydream can be.